bdantas/gather-libs/README.md

 At this point you no longer need the `nano` directory on the target system (everything you need is in `nano.run`), so you can go ahead and delete the directory.

-Running `nano.run` causes the enclosed tarball to extract itself to a temporary directory in `/tmp`, then the binary runs with the bundled libraries.
+Running `nano.run` causes the invisible tarball to extract itself to a temporary directory in `/tmp`, then the enclosed binary runs with the bundled libraries.
 When the binary is done running, the temporary directory in `/tmp` is deleted so that only `nano.run` remains on your system :)

 # Advanced usage
 If at any time you need to tweak `nano.run`, just do this: